dataisinteresting/togglecameras/README.md

 * The plugin will not toggle cameras when any are in use by a process.

 ## Installation:
-Download the plugin from the [Elgato Marketplace](https://marketplace.elgato.com/) and follow the on-screen prompts, or download from the [GitHub repository](https://github.com/dataisinteresting/togglecameras).
+Download the plugin from the [Elgato Marketplace](https://marketplace.elgato.com/) and follow the on-screen prompts, or download from the 'releases' section of the [GitHub repository](https://github.com/dataisinteresting/togglecameras).

 ## Usage: